d3rIngo/Projekt-Wetterapp/README.md

 # Wetter-Now-App

-This is a weather application built with Next.js, Tailwind CSS, and the OpenWeather API.
+This is a weather application built with Next.js, a React framework for building server-side rendered and statically generated web applications.
+Tailwind CSS is used for styling, providing a utility-first CSS framework that allows for rapid development and customization.
+The application fetches weather data from the OpenWeather API to provide real-time weather information.

+For the German version of this README, click [here](./README-de.md).

 ## Live Demo